matter-labs/zksync-era/docs/guides/advanced/fee_model.md

 ## Price configuration

-We have two pricing models:
+We have two pricing models (old and new):

 - the `L1Pegged` - until protocol version 19
 - the `PubdataIndependent` - from protocol version 20 (release 1.4.1)